Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Model settings

 \subsection{Portfolio constraint set}

 We assume that the agent's portfolio $(\alpha, \theta)$ is constrained to take values in a portfolio constraint set $A$, which is a non-empty, closed, and convex subset of $\mathbb{R}^{n+1}$.
-It can describe various trading constraints such as short-sale prohibitions, non-tradeable asset, or minimal capital requirement.
+It can describe various trading constraints such as short-sale prohibitions, non-tradeable assets, or minimal capital requirements.
 For $v=(v_0, v_{-}) \in \mathbb{R} \times \mathbb{R}^n$, define

 which is the support function of $-A$.
-This function can easily reach $+\infty$ and hence it is important to define its effective domain as
+This function can easily reach $+\infty$, and hence it is important to define its effective domain as

 In the convex analysis, it is well-known that $\delta$ is a positively homogeneous, lower semi-continuous, and proper convex function on $\mathbb{R}^{n+1}$ and $\widetilde{A}$ is a closed convex cone.
 We assume the support function satisfies the following constraint \begin{assumption} The function $\delta$ is upper semi-continuous and bounded above on $\widetilde{A}$.
 Moreover, $v_0 \geq 0$ for all $v \in \widetilde{A}$. \end{assumption} $v_0 \geq 0$ for all $v \in \widetilde{A}$ is immediately obtained if $(\alpha,0) \in A$ for any $\alpha$ large enough, i.e., as long as lending and investing nothing in the risky assets is admissible.
 Moreover, since $\delta$ is positively homogeneous and $\widetilde{A}$ is a cone, the function $\delta$ bounded above on $\widetilde{A}$ is equivalent to $\delta$ being non-positive on $\widetilde{A}$.
 Specifically, if $A$ is a cone, then $\delta \equiv 0$ on $\widetilde{A}$.
-Below, we provide some examples of constraint sets $A$ satisfying Assumption \ref{chapter4_assumption_3}, together with the associated support functions and dual sets.
+Below, we provide some examples of constraint sets $A$ satisfying Assumption \ref{assumption_3}, together with the associated support functions and dual sets.

 \begin{enumerate}[(a)] \item No constraints: